-Policy: As the City's population grows, work with the school district and private schools to secure a location(s) for future school facilities.
+Policy: Monitor school enrollment trends and work with the school district and private schools to secure a location(s) for future school facilities as the need for additional schools arise.

 Policy: Investigate proper uses for Murray Creek Nature Conservancy with the Mountain Bay State Trail.